CPR vs. AED: Understanding the Lifesaving Differences

 If you are with a person who has experienced sudden cardiac arrest, your first step should always be to call 911.
 If you’re unable to leave the victim, ask someone else to call 911 on your behalf.
 Whether you should do CPR or get an AED will depend on your situation.

 If you have another person with you, one of you should go find an AED while the other does CPR.
-However, if you are alone, you may be better off just doing CPR if you don’t know where an AED is or if there isn’t one nearby.
+However, if you are alone, it's better off just doing CPR if you don’t know where an AED is or if there isn’t one nearby.
 If you are unsure of what to do, ask the 911 operator, and they should be able to direct you on the best steps to take.

 Also Read- CPR Training vs. AED Training – Which One Do I Need?